-Graduates of the medical assisting AAS program may seek immediate employment or transfer to 4-year colleges to advance their education in healthcare through a bachelor's degree.
-Certification is not required for employment, but is a way to demonstrate proficiency and knowledge of the standards.
+Graduates of medical assisting AAS programs may seek immediate employment or transfer to 4-year colleges to advance their education in healthcare through a bachelor's degree.
+Certification is not required for employment, but it is a way to demonstrate proficiency and knowledge of industry standards in order to improve a job applicant's chance of employment.
 Individuals can obtain certification through the American Medical Technologists organization and the American Association of Medical Assistants.
-Certification in a specific specialty area is also available.
+Certification in specific specialty areas is also available.

 Aspiring medical assistants can get the education they need through an AAS in the field.
 Graduates can start work in this burgeoning field or enroll in bachelor's degree or certification programs.